 There do seem to be many employed as tailors.
 X suggested, and I didn’t need much encouragement, to have a shirt made.
 We shopped for fabric in the Baixa district of Maputo and hired a family contact to make a few shirts.

 One of the most delicious meals that our hostess made was Caril de Amendoim, Chicken in Peanut Sauce.
-The flavor was a surprise as the flavor was much more subtle and deep than I expected, perhaps as it was made with raw peanuts.
+The flavor was a surprise as the flavor was much more subtle and deep than I expected (not the typical roast or peanut butter flavor).
 This was a revelation for someone like me from peanut land.

 The basic technique is to soak the raw peanuts in water, blend them with the water, and strain them to make a “peanut milk”.
 Tomato and garlic are blended and added to the mixture, and it is cooked.